 Where Charter Spectrum Shines: National and Local TV

-It beats having a lopsided antenna on your roof, and might be the tie breaker if you’re choosing between cable and DSL.
+It beats having a lopsided antenna on your roof, and might be the tiebreaker if you’re choosing between cable and DSL.
 Check the Channel Guide to see if Spectrum TV has everything you’ll need because channels change from region to region.

-Conclusion: Charter Spectrum beats DSL for streamers and TV fans
+Conclusion: Charter Spectrum Beats DSL for Streamers and TV Fans

 Charter Communications is probably your best bet for bundling TV with your Internet for a decent monthly price.
 However, the real bonus with Spectrum is that they play nicely with streaming services like Netflix and don’t penalize customers for choosing their video source.

-Time Warner Cable Deals
+Time Warner Cable Promotions

 Confused about whether you’re a Time Warner Cable or Charter Spectrum customer?
 Short answer: Spectrum.